software-students-spring2024/4-containerized-app-exercise-bestswes/README.md

 Welcome to Chequemate 2.0, the premier place to scan receipts and split them with your friends.

 This project is an extension of our [first specification project](https://github.com/software-students-spring2024/1-specification-exercise-bestswegroup) and [second project](https://github.com/software-students-spring2024/2-web-app-exercise-bswe) which defined and implemented a bill splitting web app.
-The goal of this exericse is to build a containerized app that uses machine learning.
+This exercise aims to build a containerized app that uses machine learning.
 See [instructions](./instructions.md) for details.

-In this project, we redesigned the frontend, containerized the web app and database, and added an OCR machine learning container for receipt scanning + parsing.
+In this project, we redesigned the front end, containerized the web app and database, and added an OCR machine-learning container for receipt scanning and parsing.

 # Team Members